britnaybeaudry/Professional_DEVELOPment_Week/README.md

   3. Copy the `http://localhost:NNNN/` URL that `grip` outputs and paste the address into Chrome.
 This is where `grip` is hosting your resume.
   4. Go to **File > Print... > Save as PDF** and adjust the **Paper Size** setting (under "More Settings") so that your resume fits on a single page.
   5. Name your file `FirstNameLastName_Resume.pdf` so that people will know it's yours!
 ### You can also host a markdown-style resume online.
-You can post it on your GitHub, your LinkedIn, or anywhere
+You can post it on your GitHub, your LinkedIn, or anywhere else you can think of!

 ## Making the most of your GitHub Profile
-A simpler idea is to modify your own GitHub profile to showcase you and your skills with a profile README.
+Another way to showcase you and your skills is to modify your own GitHub profile with a profile README.
 Just as the "README" section sets up a repository so that it shows up automatically when people look at it, this profile README shows up right on your GitHub's profile page.
 It's a great way to attract recruiters to your profile before they even see your code (you can even just add your resume to your profile if you want!).
 Here are some examples of cool profile READMEs if you need inspiration:
    * [Jason Lengstorf's profile](https://github.com/jlengstorf)
    * [Donavon West's profile](https://github.com/donavon)